OneeMe/HotReloadSwiftUI/README.md

 # DynamicSwiftUI

-A SwiftUI Toy which try to make SwiftUI as a dynamic distribute framework.
+A SwiftUI Toy which try to add Hot Reload to SwiftUI.

 ## Quick Start